The Biggest Snow Events Ever Recorded in the Andes Mountains and the Best Places to Ski

 Ski Portillo, Chile

-Located in the Andes Mountains of Chile by the legendary Lake of the Inca, Ski Portillo is known for its steep and expert terrain similar to the Alps.
+Located in the Andes Mountains of Chile, near the legendary Lake of the Inca, Ski Portillo is renowned for its steep and expert terrain, similar to that of the Alps.
 Ski Portillo’s treeless terrain combines lengthy groomed runs with big mountain skiing.
-There are runs for all skill levels, but it caters especially well to the advanced skier.
-There are only 500 hectares of terrain in-bounds, but Portillo boasts a good amount of side-country.
+There are runs for all skill levels, but it caters exceptionally well to the advanced skier.
+There are only 500 hectares (1,235 acres) of terrain in-bounds, but Portillo boasts a good amount of side-country.

 Ski Portillo